Unboxed-Software/solana-course/content/token22-metadata.md

 Since multiple metadata programs exist, a mint can have numerous accounts claiming to describe the mint, making it complicated to know which one is the mint's "official" metadata.
 To resolve this, the `metadata-pointer` extension adds a `publicKey` field to the mint account called `metadataAddress`, which points to the account that holds the metadata for this token.
 To avoid imitation mints claiming to be a stablecoin, a client can now check whether the mint and the metadata point to each other.

 The extension adds two new fields to the mint account to accomplish this:
-- `metadataAddress`: Holds the metadata account address for this token; it can be pointing to the mint token itself, if you use the `metadata` extension we'll talk about in a bit.
+- `metadataAddress`: Holds the metadata account address for this token; it can point to itself if you use the `metadata` extension.
 - `authority`: The authority that can set the metadata address.

 The extension also introduces three new helper functions: